marijnh/Eloquent-JavaScript/08_error.md

 {{index "primitiveMultiply (exercise)", "exception handling", "throw keyword"}}

-Say you have a function `primitiveMultiply` that, in 20 percent of cases, multiplies two numbers, and in the other 80 percent, raises an exception of type `MultiplicatorUnitFailure`.
+Say you have a function `primitiveMultiply` that in 20 percent of cases multiplies two numbers and in the other 80 percent of cases raises an exception of type `MultiplicatorUnitFailure`.
 Write a function that wraps this clunky function and just keeps trying until a call succeeds, after which it returns the result.